cloudblue/connect-eaas-core/docs/tutorials/anvilapp/setup.md

 RUN if [ -f "/install_temp/package.json" ]; then npm install; fi
 ```

-## Add a the `.tshirt_dev.env` file with your environment variables
+## Create `.tshirt_dev.env`

-Create the env file:
+Make sure to add a new `env file` with your environment variables:

 ```
 $ touch .tshirt_dev.env
 ```

-and fill it with:
+Enter the following variables within your created env file:

 ```
 API_KEY="<< replace with a Connect API key >>"